actionnetworkhq/hapi-swagger/optionsreference.md

 -   `jsonPath`: (string) The path of the JSON endpoint that describes the API - default: `/swagger.json`
 -   `jsonRoutePath`: (string) The path for the controller that serves the JSON that describes the API.
 If jsonPath is specified and this parameter is not, it will take jsonPath value.
 Useful when behind a reverse proxy - default: `/swagger.json`
+-   `jsonFilePath`: (string) The path to store the JSON within the file system.
+If provided, the JSON will not be cached within memory and will only be generated the first time it is requested.
 -   `basePath`: (string) The base path from where the API starts i.e. `/v2/` (note, needs to start with `/`) - default: `/`
 -   `pathPrefixSize`: (number) Selects what segment of the URL path is used to group endpoints - default: `1`
 -   `pathReplacements` : (array) methods for modifying path and group names in documentation - default: `[]`